C++ Core Guidelines: Function Definitions

 By declaring a function as noexcept, you reduce the number of alternative control paths; therefore, noexecpt is a valuable hint to the optimizer.

-Even if your function can throw, noexcept makes often a lot of sense. noexcept just means in such case: I don't care.
-The reason may be that you have no way to react to an exception.
+Even if your function can throw, noexcept often makes a lot of sense. noexcept means in such case: I don’t care.
+The reason may be that you cannot react to an exception.
 Therefore, the only way to deal with exceptions is that terminate() will be invoked.

 vector<string> collect(istream& is) noexcept